dustinkredmond/ReflectDB/README.md

 3. Automatic table creation (via Java Annotations)
 4. Simple (pure Java) configuration
 5. Generics e.g. `ReflectDB.fetchSingle("SELECT * FROM PEOPLE WHERE ID = 1", Person.class)` returns an instance of `Person`
+6. Convenience queries `ReflectDB.fetchAll(MyDomainObject.class);` returns an entire table of objects.

 To see examples of how to use ReflectDB, you can check out some of our examples in the `ReflectDBTest` class, which is where all of our unit tests are written.
-The beauty of ReflectDB is that nearly 100% of the API can be accessed by static or instance methods of the `org.gserve.ReflectDB` class, so there shouldn't need to be much hunting for how to do something.
+The beauty of ReflectDB is that nearly 100% of the API can be accessed by static or instance methods of the `org.gserve.ReflectDB` class.

 If the `ReflectDB` class doesn't provide a way for you to accomplish your goal, please open a new issue on GitHub, and we'll take a look at implementing this.
-Although, keep in mind that ReflectDB is meant to be lightweight; it is not intended to be a replacement for enterprise ORM framworks that are currently available today.
+Although, keep in mind that ReflectDB is meant to be lightweight; it is not intended to be a replacement for enterprise ORM frameworks that are already available.

 ---
 # Getting Started